littlezo/k8s-php-s2i/README.md

 ##### assemble
 Create an *assemble* script that will build our application, e.g.:
-- build python modules
+- build php modules
-- bundle install ruby gems
+- bundle install composer
 - setup application specific configuration

 The script can also specify a way to restore any saved artifacts from the previous image.